yuexiarenjing/Viewskills/README.md

 # Viewskills
-rotatelogo:a site main page with rotating logo
+rotatelogo: a site main page with rotating logo